Murphy-OrangeMud/Murphy-OrangeMud.github.io/content/posts/journalctl--since-2022-01-01.md

 draft: false
 ---

-Below are written in Simplified Chinese.
+This post is written in simplified Chinese.

 ### What I read